stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (dlee117−stat6250): What are the two automatic variables that can be used for processing contained in the program data vector?
 - Question (kveng−stat6250): What is compilation phase?
 - *Question* (lwang30-stat6250): What are the two phases of a data step process ?
+- Question (yren10−stat6250): So where is the data set descriptor created?

 [Course Textbook Chapter 6, Problem 2]